wolfoxonly/scn/doc/README.md

-Starchain Core
+StarChain Core
 =============

 Setup
 ---------------------
-Starchain Core is the original Starchain client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Starchain transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+StarChain Core is the original StarChain client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of StarChain transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Starchain Core, visit [bitcoincore.org](https://bitcoincore.org/en/releases/).
+To download StarChain Core, visit [bitcoincore.org](https://bitcoincore.org/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run Starchain on your native platform.
+The following are some helpful notes on how to run StarChain on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/Starchain-qt` (GUI) or
+- `bin/StarChain-qt` (GUI) or
-- `bin/Starchaind` (headless)
+- `bin/StarChaind` (headless)

 ### Windows

-Unpack the files into a directory, and then run Starchain-qt.exe.
+Unpack the files into a directory, and then run StarChain-qt.exe.

 ### OS X

-Drag Starchain-Core to your applications folder, and then run Starchain-Core.
+Drag StarChain-Core to your applications folder, and then run StarChain-Core.

 ### Need Help?

-* See the documentation at the [Starchain Wiki](https://en.Starchain.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [StarChain Wiki](https://en.StarChain.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#Starchain](http://webchat.freenode.net?channels=Starchain) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=Starchain).
+* Ask for help on [#StarChain](http://webchat.freenode.net?channels=StarChain) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=StarChain).
-* Ask for help on the [StarchainTalk](https://Starchaintalk.org/) forums, in the [Technical Support board](https://Starchaintalk.org/index.php?board=4.0).
+* Ask for help on the [StarChainTalk](https://StarChaintalk.org/) forums, in the [Technical Support board](https://StarChaintalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Starchain on your native platform.
+The following are developer notes on how to build StarChain on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)